City: Spokane, Washington

 Occupation: State Representative

 Education: Graduated from Mead High School in 1996.
-Earned bachelor’s degree in business administration with concentrations in marketing and finance from Gonzaga University in 2000.
-Earned a master’s degree in public administration from the University of Washington in 2007.
+Earned a bachelor’s degree in business admission from Gonzaga University in 2000 and a master’s degree in public administration from the University of Washington in 2007.

 More about Marcus Riccelli

 The state’s two leading universities are parting ways over medical education and will compete in the Legislature for money to offer their own physician training programs in Spokane.
 Under an agreement announced Friday evening, Washington State University will push to establish an independent medical school at Spokane’s Riverpoint campus and withdraw from the five-state doctor training program operated in partnership with the University of Washington’s existing medical school.
 The University of Washington, meanwhile, will push for continued expansion of the five-state program’s Spokane branch and won’t oppose the WSU effort.